Aakashluharpanchal/Aakashluharpanchal/README.md

  # Aakash Luharpanchal (Robotics & Multi-Sensor Fusion Engineer)

 Welcome to my GitHub!
-I am a passionate engineer with an M.Sc. in Robotics and a keen interest in Localization, Mapping, and Autonomous Systems.
+I am a passionate engineer with an M.Sc. in Robotics and a keen interest in Localization, Mapping, and Robotic Systems.
 Over the years, I have contributed to projects spanning ROS-based control systems, sensor fusion, and UGV development.
 I love applying mathematical models and algorithms to solve real-world challenges in autonomous navigation.

  ## About Me
 During my time at Cranfield University, I led projects involving multi-arm robotic systems for in-orbit assembly and human-robot interaction, where I utilized smart wearables to capture physiological data and assess stress and comfort dynamics.
-I have also developed UGVs for autonomous warehouse pallet handling featuring ROS2-based control, IMU calibration, and radar integration for enhanced localization and obstacle avoidance.
+I am also developing UGV for autonomous warehouse pallet handling featuring ROS2-based control, IMU calibration, and radar integration for enhanced localization and obstacle avoidance.

 I am enthusiastic about sensor fusion and SLAM using IMU, LiDAR, and computer vision.
 I thrive in projects that require designing robust control systems and achieving high-performance robotic autonomy through ROS2, Gazebo, C++, and Linux.